azizanlab/DataHeterogeneity/README.md

 # DataHeterogeneity
-The official code for "How Does Data Heterogeneity Affect the Convergence Rates of Distributed Linear System Solvers?"
+The official code for "Distributed Linear Solvers and Data Heterogeneity"

 This code performs the numerical calculations described in the aforementioned paper.
-It also contains an implementation of Algorithm I, with small changes (calculates the cosine of the angle rather than the angle itself for code brevity).
+Namely, it contains a simple implementation of Algorithm 4.1 (the computation of cos(\theta_H)) and the numerical calculation of all the necessary components of Equation 7.1 (the CDF of \theta_{ij}) from the Experiments section.